dandi/dandi-archive/doc/design/zarr-publish-1.md

 3. User publishes the Dandiset and thereby creates a new immutable version of the Dandiset.
 4. User repeats steps 2 and 3.

+## Use case 2

+Upload a Zarr archive to an embargoed Dandiset.

 ## MVP User requirements (Target date: April 30, 2024)

 1. Publish Dandisets that contain Zarr archives.